 MPLS on the other hand, gives you the ability to link together multiple sites across any area so they can not only talk to each other but also have direct internet breakout so you get the best of both worlds.

 For more information, feel free to contact us so we can talk through your requirements in more details.

 Planning an MPLS solution can seem daunting.
-Conversations around things like packet forwarding, routing table, virtual private networks (mpls VPNs), network protocols and multiprotocol label switching mpls are not your everyday chat!
+Conversations around things like packet forwarding, routing table, virtual private networks (mpls VPNs), network protocols, IP routing, packet enters, virtual private lan service and multiprotocol label switching mpls are not your everyday chat!

 Once you have the knowledge, your mind will be put at ease.

 Why is MPLS more beneficial than leased lines?

 1 – Webbed Connection: Leased lines are efficient when it comes to creating connection between two endpoints.
 However, creating a link among several points may require the use of MPLS.

 This is also the reason why MPLS is more flexible and scalable especially for businesses that are continuously growing.
 Adding more features and increasing the capacity of the network can be easily done.

 2 – Intense Traffic Management: With MPLS, it is not jut about implementing QoS.
 With this technology, each type of traffic is classified automatically depending on the data packet.
 Hence, there is less or no chance that once multiple users start to access the network, the bandwidth would be jammed and congested.